 What Is Google and Facebook’s Interest in KaiOS?

-The post 3 Easy Ways to Set a Video as Your Desktop Wallpaper appeared first on Y8 VN.
+The post 3 Apple Watch Security Tips: Everything You Need to Know appeared first on Y8 VN.

 Google and Facebook were among the first to port their services to KaiOS.
 But why are they bothering with bringing their apps to feature phones at all?